cse110-fa21-group3/cse110-fa21-group3/admin/meetings/102221-brainstorm.md

 ## Agenda
 - Review the materials sent out by TA
-- Design team
-- Finish up with the work on the miro board
+- Came up with several user stories together
--